inductiva/inductiva/docs-sources/openfoam/quick-start.md

 # Run Your First Simulation
 This tutorial will show you how to run OpenFOAM simulations using the Inductiva API.

-We will cover the `motorbike` use case from the the [OpenFOAM Foundation GitHub repository](https://github.com/OpenFOAM/OpenFOAM-8/tree/version-8/tutorials), to help you get started with simulations.
+We will cover the `motorbike` use case from the [OpenFOAM Foundation GitHub repository](https://github.com/OpenFOAM/OpenFOAM-8/tree/version-8/tutorials), to help you get started with simulations.

 ## Prerequisites
 Download the required files [here](https://github.com/OpenFOAM/OpenFOAM-8/tree/version-8/tutorials/incompressible/simpleFoam/motorBike) and place them in a folder called `SimulationFiles`.
 Then, you’ll be ready to send your simulation to the Cloud.

 ## Running an OpenFOAM Simulation
-Here is the code required to run a OpenFOAM simulation using the Inductiva API:
+Here is the code required to run an OpenFOAM simulation using the Inductiva API:

 ```python
 """OpenFOAM example"""